GITHUBDELTA100/TV-OS-LINUX/README.md

 Boot your device from the USB

-Follow the setup wizard and configure your IPTV
+Enjoy!

 ## How to Use 🎮

-Once booted, the minimal UI is ready to watch Samsung TV Plus
+Once booted, the UI is ready to watch Samsung TV Plus

 Navigate with a remote or keyboard